OmarCodes2/HackWestern/README.md

 Live at: https://omarcodes2.github.io/hackwestern/

-This is a project my team created for Hack Western 9, where we were awarded the Ogranizer's Choice Award (Top 10), out of over 400 competitors!
+This is a project our team created for Hack Western 9, where we were awarded the Ogranizer's Choice Award (Top 10), out of over 400 competitors!
 Check out our DevPost Here: https://devpost.com/software/verses

 Verses is a music quiz app that allows users to test themselves and their friends on their music taste by creating a quiz that randomly generates questions on